hitaansh1519/TubeVisualizer/README.md

-📐 Rectangular Tube Joint Visualizer (Java Desktop)
+📐 Rectangular Tube Joint Visualizer

-This project is a single-file Java Swing application designed to visualize and analyze miter joints between rectangular or square tubes.
+This project is an interactive application designed to visualize and analyze miter joints between rectangular or square tubes at various custom angles.

-It functions as an interactive desktop tool where users can define tube dimensions and a custom joint angle, with the application calculating the necessary geometric cuts and displaying a 2D cross-section view.
+It provides two distinct implementations:

+Web/3D Visualization (Three.js): A single-file web application for interactive 3D inspection, bundled via Electron for desktop use.

+Desktop/2D Visualization (Java Swing): A single-file Java application demonstrating geometric calculations and a 2D cross-section view.

 🚀 Getting Started

 Prerequisites

+Implementation

+Requirements

+Web/Electron (3D)

+Node.js (for building the executable) and a Modern Web Browser (for development/testing).

+Desktop (Java 2D)

-To run this application, you must have the Java Development Kit (JDK 17+) installed on your system.
+Java Development Kit (JDK 17+) to compile and run the source file.

-Source File
+Source Files

-The complete, runnable source code is located in: src/desktop/TubeJointVisualizer.java.
+Implementation

+Path

+Description

+Java Desktop (2D)

+src/desktop/TubeJointVisualizer.java

+Requires JDK to compile and run.

+Web Visualization (3D)

+src/web/index.html

+Packaged using Electron for standalone desktop use.

+🌐 3D Web Visualization (Development/Testing)

+The core 3D visualization is a single-file HTML application.

+Usage

+Navigate to the web source directory: cd src/web

+Simply open the file in your browser:

+open index.html # macOS/Linux
+# OR
+start index.html # Windows

+🖥️ Java Desktop Application: Build and Run Instructions

+This application demonstrates the geometric calculation using a 2D cross-section view.

-🛠️ Build and Run Instructions
+Build and Run Instructions

-Follow these steps using your computer's Terminal or Command Prompt to compile and execute the application.

-Step 1: Navigate to the Source Directory
+Navigate to the desktop source directory: cd src/desktop

-cd src/desktop

-Step 2: Compile the Code

-Use the Java compiler (javac) to create the executable class file:
+Compile the Java file:

 javac TubeJointVisualizer.java

-Step 3: Run the Application
+Run the application:

-Execute the compiled application using the Java Runtime Environment (java):

 java TubeJointVisualizer

-A new desktop window will open with the control panel and visualization area.

-🎮 Usage and Interaction

-The application is structured into three main areas:

-Control Panel (Left): Input fields for defining:

-Tube Dimensions (W, H, T, L): Width, Height, Thickness, and Length.

-Joint Angle (θ): Set the desired internal angle using the slider or preset buttons (e.g., 90°, 45°).

-Visualization Panel (Center): Displays a real-time 2D cross-section of the tube profiles at the joint, illustrating the calculated miter cut angle.

-Output Panel (Bottom): Provides technical details, including the calculated Miter Cut Angle ($\alpha$) and current dimensions.
+📦 Electron Packaging Steps (Final Submission)

+This process bundles the 3D Web Visualization (src/web/index.html) into a single, standalone executable for deployment.

+1. Install Dependencies

+From the root directory of the project (/tube-joint-visualizer), install the required development tools (electron and electron-builder) as defined in package.json:

+npm install

+2. Build the Application

+Use the custom script defined in package.json to start the build process.
+This will create platform-specific executables (Windows, macOS, Linux).

+npm run build:electron

+3. Locate the Executable File

+The electron-builder tool places all output files into the newly created dist directory at the project root.

+Operating System

+Output File Location Example

+Windows

+dist/Tube Joint Visualizer Setup 1.0.0.exe

+macOS

+dist/Tube Joint Visualizer-1.0.0.dmg

+Linux

+dist/Tube Joint Visualizer-1.0.0.AppImage

+📝 Commit Message Guidelines

+This project uses Conventional Commits.
+Please follow this format for clear version history:

+Type

+Description

+Example

+feat

+A new feature or capability.

+feat(electron): add mac build target

+fix

+A bug fix.

+fix(java): correct validation for wall thickness

+refactor

+Code changes that neither fix a bug nor add a feature (e.g., cleanup).

+refactor(web): improve updateJoint calculation logic

+docs

+Documentation only changes.

+docs: finalize README with packaging instructions